A company’s most expensive asset is its employees.

 We’ll begin with the internal time sucks.
 And by internal, we mean these likely start and end with one person: you.
 As you read this section, think to yourself: ‘Which of these honestly play a significant role in my day-to-day?”
 Determining your biggest distractions is the first step to preventing them.

-The Problem: Social media
+The Productivity Problem: Social Media

 We’ll start with an obvious one: social media and general internet browsing.
 Checking your Facebook for 10 minutes a day doesn’t seem like a big deal.
 But what if you do it six times?
 That’s an eighth of your day spent looking at the wedding pictures of your roommate’s cousin’s ex-boyfriend’s… you get it.